wasmerio/old-docs.wasmer.io/integrations/examples/exit-early.md

 * if we get a success, our test will fail;
 * if we get an error, we try to downcast to our `ExitCode` error.

 If downcasting succeeds it means we actually got the expected error so we make the test pass.
-If it fails, it means the WASM module reported an error but it wasn't the one we expected so we make the test fail.
+If it fails, it means the Wasm module reported an error but it wasn't the one we expected so we make the test fail.
 {% endtab %}

 {% tab title="Go" %}